Five years after deadly attack, sentencing hearing begins for Freeman High School shooter

 Public defender Brooke Foley argued that he should serve a 20-year fixed sentence due in part to his immaturity and untreated mental illness at the time of the shooting.

-The Washington State Supreme Court has acknowledged that youthfulness must be considered and that young people's brains aren't fully developed, Foley noted.
+The Washington State Supreme Court has acknowledged that youth must be considered and that young people's brains aren't fully developed, Foley noted.

 Sharpe had severe depression with psychotic features and untreated ADHD at the time of the shooting, Foley said.
 There had been signs of Sharpe's growing mental illness for years, she said.

-A variety of circumstances contributed to his mental status, including moving away from his friends to Spokane Valley, spending more time alone as his parents grew busier, playing first-person shooter games, a break-up and an obsession with increasingly dark movies and documentaries, Foley argued.
+A variety of circumstances contributed to his mental status, Foley argued.
+Those included moving away from his friends to Spokane Valley, spending more time alone as his parents grew busier, playing first-person shooter games, a breakup and an obsession with increasingly dark movies and documentaries.

 Sharpe's comments at the time about his desire to hurt others "go unreported, unnoticed," Foley said.